The Devils Ride

-The Devils Ride is a TV show centered on a fictional motorcycle riders' club based in San Diego, California that split into two groups because of tensions between its members.
-It airs on the Discovery Channel and premiered on May 8, 2012.
+The Devils Ride was a TV show centered on a fictional motorcycle riders' club based in San Diego, California that split into two groups because of tensions between its members.
+It aired on the Discovery Channel and premiered on May 8, 2012.
 Season 2 premiered on February 18, 2013.
 Season 3 premiered on February 4, 2014.
 After season 2, members of Laffing Devils split from the club and created the new rival Sinister Mob motorcycle club.
 Season 2 documented the turmoil within the Laffing Devils.
 Eventually the Laffing Devils and Sinister Mob butt heads and a biker war ensues.